project-gemmi/gemmi/docs/analysis.rst

 Then the matching residues are superposed, using either all atoms in both residues, or only Cα atoms (for peptides) and P atoms (for nucleotides).
-Atoms that don't have counterparts in the other span are skipped.
+Atoms without matching counterparts are ignored.
-The returned object (SupResult) contains RMSD and the transformation (rotation matrix + translation vector) that superposes the second span onto the first one.
+The returned object (SupResult) contains the RMSD and the transformation (rotation matrix + translation vector) that superposes the second span onto the first one.

-Note that RMSD can be defined in two ways: the sum of squared deviations is divided either by 3N (PyMOL) or by N (SciPy).
+Note that the RMSD can be defined in two ways: the sum of squared deviations is divided either by 3N (as in PyMOL and QCP) or by N (as in SciPy).
-QCP (and gemmi) returns the former.
-To get the latter multiply it by √3.
+Gemmi returns the former.
+To get the latter, multiply it by √3.

 Here is a usage example: